dsdanielpark/dsdanielpark/README.md

 ### Hello!
 World!
 I'm Minwoo Park(Daniel Park) live in Seoul, South Korea.

-✨🍰✨I am working on a personal project for my portfolio as the company's internal research project codes are not available.
+✨🍰✨I am working on personal projects for my portfolio as the company's research codes can not be opened.

 ### I’m currently studying...
 - [1] Computer Vision